google-deepmind/mujoco/doc/APIreference.rst

   fields, their values do not correspond to the current time step.

 | The control callback is called from within :ref:`mj_forward` and :ref:`mj_step`, just before the controls and applied
 forces are needed.
 When using the RK integrator, it will be called 4 times per step.
-The alternative way of specifying controls and applied forces is to set them before mj_step, or use mj_step1 and mj_step2.
-The latter approach allows setting the controls after the position and velocity computations have been performed by mj_step1, allowing these results to be utilized in computing the control (similar to using mjcb_control).
+The alternative way of specifying controls and applied forces is to set them before ``mj_step``, or use ``mj_step1`` and ``mj_step2``.
+The latter approach allows setting the controls after the position and velocity computations have been performed by ``mj_step1``, allowing these results to be utilized in computing the control (similar to using mjcb_control).
 However, the only way to change the controls between sub-steps of the RK integrator is to define the control callback.

 .. _mjcb_contactfilter: